Steve Tsang: Career

-Tsang is an associate fellow at Chatham House, Associate Editor of Palgrave Communication (2014–), serves on the Editorial Advisory Board for several academic journals and was Editor of the Nottingham China Policy Institute Series for Palgrave Macmillan (2011–2017).
+Tsang is an associate fellow at Chatham House, associate editor of Palgrave Communications (2014–), serves on the editorial advisory board for several academic journals and was editor of the Nottingham China Policy Institute Series for Palgrave Macmillan (2011–2017).
 He regularly contributes to public debates on issues related to the politics, history, and development of East Asia, particularly China, Hong Kong, and Taiwan.
 He is a frequent commentator in print media and on television and radio, particularly the BBC, where he has appeared on Newsnight, BBC News at Ten, World News, BBC News, News 24, The Talk Show, Today, PM, Newshour, What If, and various World Service programmes in English, Mandarin, and Cantonese.
-His op-ed contributions have appeared in The New York Times, Foreign Policy magazine, Jane's Intelligence Review, Time, Wall Street Journal, Forbes, South China Morning Post, China Daily, Taipei Times, The Straits Times, The Globe and Mail, Chicago Tribune, and the New Statesman amongst others.
+His op-ed contributions have appeared in The New York Times, Foreign Policy magazine, Jane's Intelligence Review, Time, The Wall Street Journal, Forbes, South China Morning Post, China Daily, Taipei Times, The Straits Times, The Globe and Mail, Chicago Tribune, and the New Statesman amongst others.
 He has provided expert opinions to parliamentary committees in the British House of Commons, the European Parliament, and the United States Congress.